spontarelliam/glyph_matching_puzzle/README.md

 reading should reset to zero when glyph is removed.

+Do not accept reading that isn't in the solution set.

 ## LEDs
 LEDs used in this project are from Sparkfun. https://www.sparkfun.com/products/12999